interfrastic/play-framework/helloworld/README.md

 $ rm -Rf target
 ```

+### Set Up GNU Privacy Guard (GPG) Before Committing

+If you would like your GitHub commits to appear as “verified,” then you must set
+up GNU Privacy Guard (GPG), as described in the file `GPG.md` in this directory.

 ### Commit Before Importing into IntelliJ

 Be sure to commit the project immediately after creation in case the attempt to